~2 Peter 3:18 ESV

-A life-sized poster of six-foot-six Michael Jordan used to hang on a wall in our home.
-Along the right side of the long print was a measuring scale we used to chart the height of our children.
+A life-sized poster of six-foot-six Michael Jordan once hung on a wall in our home.
+Along the right side of the print was a scale we used to chart the growth spurts of our children.

-We thought the impressive image would give our boys something to aim towards.
+We thought the impressive image would give our boys something to aim toward.
 However, none of them ever made it over the six-foot mark.
-It was fun having them back up to the poster, making sure their toes and heels were firmly on the floor as we marked and dated their height.
+But we had fun making them back up to the poster so we could mark and date their height.
 Our family multiplied to include three boys and two girls.

 At times, they would show a significant growth spurt.
 When that occurred, they would walk off with a little strut in their steps.
 Sean, our tallest, towered over all of us.

-As I reminisce over these measurement days, I wonder if Father God has a measuring chart for our spiritual growth.
-If so, would we be able to see when our faith experiences spiritual growth spurts?
-Maybe it would be a trial we faced, a sermon we listened to, or a spiritual retreat we attended that caused growth to occur in our lives.
-Whatever the case, I am sure God orchestrated those events to challenge us and allow us to mature in our Christian journey.
+As I reminisce about these days, I wonder if Father God has a measuring chart for our spiritual growth.
+If so, could we see when our faith experiences spiritual growth spurts?
+Maybe it would be a trial we faced, a sermon we listened to, or a spiritual retreat we attended that caused the growth.
+Whatever the case, I am sure God orchestrated those events to challenge us to mature in our Christian journey.

 Natural growth happens when we feed on solid, healthy food.
 We take in protein and carbohydrates that our bodies process to reach their full stature.
 We have in our foundational DNA the ability to be as tall as our genetics will allow.
-Unfortunately, if we take in the wrong balance of nutrients, we limit ourselves and jeopardize our maximum potential of full growth.
+Unfortunately, if we take in the wrong balance of nutrients, we limit ourselves and jeopardize our maximum potential.